-Jason hurried along Santa Clara Street as the glaring, late summer sun heated him from above.
-The unfamiliar feel of his necktie stifled him.
-He loosened the knot as he was moving, unbuttoned the collar, and let the heat out.
-He turned south onto Market Street and crossed through shadows cast by mid sized office buildings.
-He then arrived at an oval island of grass and trees two and a half blocks long from north to south in the middle of Market Street.
-He ran across the northbound lanes between traffic and onto the sidewalk.
+Jason hurried along East Santa Clara Street under the glaring, late summer sun as he dodged around other pedestrians.
+He turned left onto South Market Street, moved quickly for another block, then came to an oval island of grass and trees two and a half blocks long from north to south in the center of downtown.
+Shadows cast by mid sized office buildings spread over the park.
+He ran across the diagonal lanes at the north end of the oval and slowed down onto the sidewalk.

-Jason anxiously looked around for Christine as he walked alongside the park.
-He spotted her sitting on a bench on the other side near the park’s southern end, and felt some relief.
-He went across the park toward her as she looked the other way seemingly unaware of him.
-He thought back to the first time they met, when he saw her across the room at a party as she was talking to friends, momentarily unaware of him until he came to her and introduced himself.
+Jason searched for Christine as he walked alongside the park then suddenly noticed the unfamiliar tightness of his necktie.
+He loosened its knot and unbuttoned his collar as he looked around anxiously, finally spotted Christine sitting on a bench on the other side near the park’s southern end, and felt relieved.
+He went across the grassy field toward her as she was looking off in another direction seemingly unaware of him.
+He thought back to the first time they met, when he saw her across the room at a party as she was talking to friends, momentarily unaware of him until he came up to her and introduced himself.

-As Jason was approaching Christine finally saw him.
-She smiled at him, and he managed to smile back.
-He dropped himself onto the bench next to her and let out an exhausted breath.
+Jason approached closer then Christine turned and saw him.
+She smiled, and he managed to smile back.
+He arrived, dropped himself onto the bench next to her, and let out an exhausted breath.

 “So how did it go?”
 Christine asked.

 “Worst job interview ever.”

 “It was a damned sales job!”
 Jason fumed.
 “Should’ve known.”